google-github-actions/deploy-cloud-functions/README.md

 - `deploy_timeout`: (Optional) The function deployment timeout in seconds.
 Defaults to 300.

+- `secrets`: (Optional) List of key-value pairs to set secrets as environment variables or mounted files, delimited by line breaks.
+Format of expression can be found [here](https://cloud.google.com/sdk/gcloud/reference/beta/functions/deploy#--set-secrets).

 ## Allow unauthenticated requests

 A Cloud Functions product recommendation is that CI/CD systems not set or change